Fred Shero: Coaching style

 Often credited with using fighting and intimidation as a tactic, Shero never coached players to fight.
 He valued team toughness and insisted that players take the body and follow through with their checks.
 When it came to fighting Shero was quoted as saying "I swear I have never told a player to attack another player.
 In fact, I have told my players if they ever hear me saying something like this, they can break a stick over my skull.
 I ask only that they play aggressively."
 In an interview in the HBO documentary Broad Street Bullies Shero states that he had a team that liked fighting so he let them fight.
 Demonstrating his personal coaching philosophy that "You have to learn to win with what you got or you don't win at all."

+However, according to Börje Salming, he was once approached by former Flyers captain Bobby Clarke who admitted that Fred Shero had instructed the team to "Get him (Börje) off the ice by any means necessary".

 Shero was an innovator, aside from being the first coach to employ systems, and known as one of the first Western coaches to study Soviet influences, he was the first coach to study film.
 His son Ray even recalls his father breaking down games from radio broadcasts.
-He was also the first to have his players use in season strength training, with the use of an Apollo machine, a precursor to Nautilus equipment., as well as one of the first coaches to adopt the morning skate.
+He was also the first to have his players use in season strength training, with the use of an Apollo machine, a precursor to Nautilus equipment, as well as one of the first coaches to adopt the morning skate.
 He was one of the first coaches to have a game plan specifically designed on how to attack opposing teams, although not all of them worked to plan.
 Bernie Parent recalls a game against Montreal in which Shero decided to outskate the highly skilled Canadiens.
 After the first period, during which the Flyers' goaltender faced 21 shots, he jokingly summed it up by saying, "the Zamboni didn't even need to resurface the other end of the ice."
 Yet it illustrates Shero's understanding that he didn't know everything about coaching and his pursuit to learn more.